nghilevi/android-web-bar-laurea-app/README.md

 ###Future development
    *  implement authentication, validation
-   *  a way to manage data by weeks/months
+   *  create a way to manage data by weeks/months
    *  ability to store data offline in the app